GET A SMALL BUSINESS LOAN

 • The loan repayment period

 Creditworthiness is a historical perspective on your ability to repay a loan.
-This is commonly summarized by a three-digit number known as your credit score or FICO score.
+This is commonly summarized by a three-digit number known as your personal credit score or FICO score.

 There are 5 factors that comprise this score.
 They include your payment history (35% of the score), the amount owed (30% of the score), the length of credit history (15%), credit mix (10%), and new credit (10%).